-Don’t dismiss the aches and pain as simply part of your condition, however.
-Consider the many things you can do to avoid or relieve back pain during pregnancy.
+You don’t have to accept aches and pain as simply part of your condition, however.
+Consider the many things you can do to prevent or relieve back pain during pregnancy.

-“Many pregnant women can ease their back pain through postural awareness and exercises that relieve back strain,” says Kerrie Adams, MD, an OB-GYN at Scripps Clinic Hillcrest.
+“Many pregnant women can ease their back pain through postural awareness and exercises that relieve back strain,” says Rebeca Sandoval, MD, an OB-GYN at Scripps Clinic Hillcrest.
 “But if your back pain persists, seek medical attention.
 Your doctor can help determine the cause of your pain and ways to address it.”

-Women should consult with their health care provider before starting any new medications or treatments for any pregnancy-related discomfort, Dr. Adams adds.
+Women should consult with their health care provider before starting any new medications or treatments for any pregnancy-related discomfort, Dr. Sandoval adds.

-The hormonal changes that occur in pregnancy cause ligament laxity, especially where the pelvis and spine connect.
-This happens to prepare passage of the baby through the birth canal but can lead to joint instability and cause back pain.
+Hormonal changes during pregnancy cause ligament laxity, especially where the pelvis and spine connect.
+This helps to prepare for passage of the baby through the birth canal, but it can lead to joint instability and cause back pain.

-As the weight of the baby increases, so does the pressure on the spine and pelvic areas.
-Women typically gain between 25- and 35-pounds during pregnancy.
+As the weight of the baby increases, so does pressure on the spine and pelvic areas.
+Women typically gain between 25- to 35-pounds during pregnancy.

-There is also a change in your center of gravity during pregnancy due to your expanding uterus, which can cause postural changes and put stress on your back.
+There is also a change in the body’s center of gravity during pregnancy due to an expanding uterus.
+This can cause postural changes and put stress on the back.

-Regular physical activity can strengthen muscles that support your back and legs, boost flexibility and promote good posture.
+Regular physical activity can strengthen muscles that support the back and legs, boost flexibility and promote good posture.
 Try gentle exercises that do not cause pain.

 “Safe exercises for most pregnant women include walking, swimming, and stationary cycling.
-Your doctor or physical therapist can recommend exercises to strengthen your back and abdomen,” says Dr. Adams.
+Your doctor or physical therapist can recommend exercises to strengthen your back and abdomen,” says Dr. Sandoval.

 Physical therapy programs focus on correcting poor posture, along with increasing range of motion, flexibility and muscle strength.

 Make sure to get approval from your health provider first.
-Generally, there are a few therapies that are considered safe, including meditation and other relaxation techniques, acupuncture, massage, osteopathic manipulative treatment and chiropractic services with a practitioner who specializes in pregnancy.
+Complementary approaches include meditation and other relaxation techniques, acupuncture, massage, osteopathic manipulative treatment and chiropractic services with a practitioner who specializes in pregnancy.

 Avoid lifting too much weight or ask for help lifting heavy objects.